z5labs/zeus/README.md

-# zeus - Open Source IoT Network for Power Monitoring
+# zeus - An Open Source IoT network for monitoring power consumption